-Distance from your competitors
+- Distance from your competitors

 Now that you know the main considerations to keep in mind, and have added them to your dance studio checklist, we’ll break them down a little further to help you in your quest to find the perfect spot for your dance studio.

-Perhaps that’s an extreme case.
-So let’s imagine a scenario that is slightly more subtle.
+Perhaps that’s an extreme case, so let’s imagine a scenario that is slightly more subtle.
 Your neighbor is a nail salon.
 All day long, you get the scents of acetone and acrylic chemicals seeping through your walls.
 It’s not intense, but it’s just enough to mess with your senses and rub some of your customers the wrong way.

-When thinking about the neighbors you’ll have near your studio, you need to be sure they won’t interfere with your instruction, and that they will have little to no impact on your students.
+When thinking about the neighbors you’ll have near your dance studio, you need to be sure they won’t interfere with your instruction, and that they will have little to no impact on your students.

 The CEDFA also recommends that there “be no posts or columns in the interior space” and that every dancer has “a minimum of 5 feet of barre.”
 Barres need to be 36-48 inches from the floor, and mounted 6-8 inches from the wall.
 Finally, there should be mirrors on the walls, and the CEDFA says these mirrored sections should be at least “6 feet by 8 feet and should be attached to the wall approximately 6 inches from the floor.”

-In addition to this space for instruction, you will also need plenty of square footage for things like restrooms, costume and prop storage, office supplies, dance equipment, an office for at least the dance studio manager, and more.
+In addition to this space for instruction, you will also need plenty of dance studio square footage for things like restrooms, costume and prop storage, office supplies, dance equipment, an office for at least the dance studio manager, and more.
 The less room you have to work with, the harder running a dance studio will be.